M3llySlayz/Amazing-Engine/README.md

 You must have [Haxe 4.2.5](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.

 Follow a Friday Night Funkin' source code compilation tutorial, after this run `haxelib install hmm` and `haxelib run hmm install` and you should be good.
+A suggestion for a Friday Night Funkin' source code compilation is https://gamebanana.com/tuts/16701 (or just use the installer I put in the files - Irshaad)

 If you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml